 Attackers target all sizes and natures of businesses, including startups and IT companies.
-That’s led to another problem among companies looking to outsource their IT help desk.
+That’s led to another problem among companies looking to desktop support outsource.

 Fortunately, there are tools that can strengthen your network’s security and protect it from hacker attacks.
 A firewall, for instance, has been implemented by nearly every organization for data security.
 A report shows that 94% of companies believe that firewall is an indispensable part of their security infrastructure.

 Read on to learn more about firewall and how it helps improve your network security.